 3.2 The NPPF sets out the Government's high-level planning policies that must be taken into account in the preparation of development plan documents and when deciding planning applications.
-In December 2023 the Government published a Revised NPPF which sets out a presumption in favour of sustainable development.
+Although a Revised NPPF was published in December 2024, the transitional arrangements for the new NPPF meant that the Neighbourhood Plan was examined against the December 2023 version and paragraph references in this Plan are to that version.
+The NPPF sets out a presumption in favour of sustainable development.
 Paragraph 11 of the NPPF states: